SpongeBob SquarePants: The Cosmic Shake: Plot

-Development and release
+Development

 The Cosmic Shake was developed by Purple Lamp Studios, who had previously developed SpongeBob SquarePants: Battle for Bikini Bottom – Rehydrated (2020).
-The game was conceived as a spiritual sequel to the original Battle for Bikini Bottom (2003), and was green-lit by Nickelodeon and THQ Nordic following the commercial success of Rehydrated.
+The game was green-lit by Nickelodeon and THQ Nordic following the commercial success of Rehydrated.
 While Battle for Bikini Bottom has three playable characters, SpongeBob, Patrick, and Sandy, each with one or more special abilities, Purple Lamp decided to have SpongeBob be the only playable character in The Cosmic Shake and give him a lot of new abilities.
+These abilities included a new honing attack called the "Karate-kick" and gliding.

 The developers focused on making the game more story-driven and fast-paced than its predecessor, as well as making players revisit challenges and missions more frequently.
 Unlockable costumes were made a core focus of the game.
 The game features voice-acting from the show's original cast, with Purple Lamp also working closely with writers from the series.
+The main worlds in the game were designed as twists on the worlds in Battle for Bikini Bottom and locations in the series, like a Wild West-themed Jellyfish Fields.
+Special focus was put on side quests and revisiting past locations in after particular achievements are unlocked.
+Additionally each world focuses on a particular gameplay theme, like more complex platforming in Prehistoric Kelp Forest and fighting in Karate Downtown Bikini Bottom.
+Madame Kassandra, a new character, was developed for the story of the game.

+Release

 THQ Nordic first announced the game in September 2021, as a part of its tenth-anniversary showcase.
 A new trailer featuring gameplay was unveiled at the end of THQ Nordic's game showcase in August 2022.
 A playable demo of the game was presented at Gamescom 2022.
 Later in September, during a Nintendo Direct presentation, it was revealed that the game would release in 2023.

 The Cosmic Shake was released for the Nintendo Switch, PlayStation 4, Windows, and Xbox One on January 31, 2023.
 A limited physical edition, the "BFF Edition", was released on all platforms, and includes a SpongeBob statue, an inflatable Patrick, an amulet with necklace, miniature bouncing balls, placemats, "Costume Pack" DLC, and a special box.
 In September 2023, THQ Nordic announced that the game would release for PlayStation 5 and Xbox Series X/S on October 16, 2023, before being delayed to October 23.
 Mobile versions for iOS and Android were announced in November and released on December 12, 2023.